We want to find out in this article if DreamHost is, in any way, better than BlueHost or HostGator?

 Their data generating centers include “High-efficiency” cooling and processors.
 They are also included in state-level “clean wind” programs to help process renewable resources.

-Their offices are specially LEED and Energy Star-certified, and everything from lighting to HVAC systems is sufficient.
+Their offices are especially LEED and Energy Star-certified, and everything from lighting to HVAC systems is sufficient.

 7. No Higher Renewal Price Increase